Christmas For Your Soul

 Jesus did not make any threats.

 For us to respond as Jesus did requires us to walk in the Spirit.
 Responses like His are not natural.
 Typically, whenever we feel insulted, the opposite usually comes forth.
-Even if we manage to keep guard over our mouths, the darkness is in our hearts.
-The challenge from scripture does not take into account our sinful nature.
+Even if we manage to keep guard over our mouths, the darkness lies within our hearts (Psalm 19:12).
 The scripture gives us Jesus as our example, and He tells us we can respond like Him.
 The example is given and is the one to follow.
-We will face suffering for doing perfectly good things in Jesus’ Name, and we are to suffer well.
+We might face suffering for doing perfectly good things in Jesus’ Name, and we are to suffer well.
 We have His power inside us to respond well.
 Leaving the results to Him is a matter of trust.
 Jesus trusted His entire life to His Father.

 He went to die on the cruel cross so that “we might die to sins and live for righteousness.”
 A wonderful thought follows, stating we are healed by His wounds.
 Jesus suffered on our behalf, in our place.
-And because HE did, we are healed.
-When we accept forgiveness from Jesus, we move from the disease of sin to being made well and whole.
+And because HE did, we are spiritually healed.
+When we accept forgiveness from Jesus, we move from soul sickness to being made well and whole.
 We identify with Christ.
 The cure has come.

 In conclusion, verse 25 of this powerful passage says we have returned to the Shepherd and Overseer of our souls!
 Have you returned to the Shepherd and Overseer of your soul?
-Acknowledged is the final hope of turning back to Him in the two protective, loving names, Shepherd and Overseer.
+Acknowledged in the last part of the passage is the final hope of turning back to Him in the two protective, loving names, Shepherd and Overseer.

-This Christmas season, let’s find hope in this passage from scripture.
-It tells the entire reason Jesus came and then ends almost like a benediction to comfort us as we return to Him, and endure until He comes again.
+This Christmas season, let’s find hope in this scripture.
+It tells the entire reason Jesus came and then ends like a benediction to comfort us as we return to Him and endure until He comes again.

 But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was on Him, and by His wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to our own way; and the LORD has laid on Him the iniquity of us all.
 Isaiah 53:5-6